Sometimes, a Windows 11/10 computer can suddenly come up with “.dll file is missing” error message, which cannot be ignored and needs to be fixed.

 DLL Files (Dynamic Link Libraries) contain bits of common utility codes and data that can be used by various programs and processes operating on a Windows computer.

-Missing DLL File Error can occur on a Windows computer due to accidental deletion, DLL Files getting corrupted or DLL Files being overwritten with an older or non-compatible version.
+The reason for “.dll file is missing” error on a Windows computer could be due to accidental deletion of DLL File, DLL Files getting corrupted or DLL Files being overwritten with an older or non-compatible version.

-2. Restore DLL Files
+1. Restore DLL Files

 If you had accidentally deleted a DLL File, it should still be available in the Recycle Bin.